DhvaniMistry/Dungeon/Week6/README.md

 * ✅ Inheritance: `PC` and `NPC` inherit from `Character`
 * ✅ **Fog of war**: Player can only see terrain within a light radius of 3
 * ✅ **Remembered terrain**: Seen terrain is cached even after leaving view
-* ✅ Rendering system updated to display only visible monsters and known terrain

 ---